labsquare/FastQt/README.md

 ## Usage

+FastQt can analyse uncompress and compress fastq files.
+The following extensions are supported :

+- *.fastq
+- *.fastq.gz
+- *.fastq.xz
+- *.fastq.bz2

-You can use FastQt as GUI application or in Command Line Interface.
+You can use FastQt as GUI application or as a Command Line Interface.

 Some usage example :